p-vale/library-inventory/README.md

 # library-inventory

 Small inventory for a library made with express and mongoDB.
-Project started from the MDN express tutorial, updated for express v4+ and with new design.
+Project started from the MDN express tutorial, updated for express v4+ and mongoose 6.

 ## Next Steps
 - mobile ui
-- separate css files